canjs/canjs/guides/getting-started-tutorial/setup.md

 which allows you to download the specific parts of CanJS you need for your application.

 The custom download page loads with all the elements in the core CanJS library already selected.
-We wanted all of those in our build, so we left them checked.
+We want all of those in our build, so leave them checked.
 CanJS relies on an external core library for some of its functionality.
 There are several options available (jQuery, Dojo, YUI, etc.).
-The default option is jQuery; that's what we’ll be working with here.
+The default option is jQuery.
+That's what we’ll be working with here.

 The right side of the page lists all of the plugins.
-From the list of plugins, we selected the following:
+From the list of plugins, select the following:

 ![CanJS plugins to select](../can/guides/images/setup/DownloadOptions.png)

 At the bottom of the page, clicking the download button will prompt you to download a file called `can.custom.js`, which you can save to your local machine.

-There is one additional file we needed.
-This file is special because normally you wouldn't want it to be a part of your final application, but it can be very helpful during development.
+There is one additional file we need.
+This file is special because normally you don't want it to be a part of your final application, but it can be very helpful during development.
 The file is `can.fixture.js`.
 [can.fixture](../docs/can.fixture.html) allows you to simulate RESTful services.
 You can download it <a href="http://canjs.com/release/2.3.0/can.fixture.js" target="_blank">here</a>.